linkmalloc/proudbisayabai.ph/_posts/2025-11-30-christmas-shines-bright-at-jollibee-gorordo.md

-The holiday spirit is officially alive in Cebu as the Jollibee Gorordo branch lit up its festive Christmas tree and transformed its store into a Joyful Christmas destination today, December 1, 2025.
+The holiday spirit is officially alive in Cebu as the Jollibee Gorordo branch lit up its festive Christmas lights and transformed its store into a Joyful Christmas destination today, December 1, 2025.